joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-02-02-spin-graph-fiddler.md

 ## Solution

 If a function is a function, then it can't flip over.
 This means that the direction the surface faces needs to always point up or always point down.
-For example, this curve, which is not a function sees the blue arrow switch from pointing overall up, to overall down:
+For example, this curve, which is not a function, sees the blue arrow switch from pointing overall up to overall down:

 ![](/img/2025-02-02-function-condition.png){:width="450 px" class="image-centered"}

 More concretely, the $z$ component of the surface normal switches from positive to negative.
+This gives us an unambiguous condition to test if our tumbled surface is a function.

+Luckily, the surface is just the union of $4$ planes, so we can just inspect $4$ normal vectors.

+### Changing our perspective

 Instead of tumbling the surface to find a random new orientation, we can equivalently pick a random new direction for the vertical.
 This is more convenient since it means we can keep constant coordinates for the $4$ faces of the surface $f(x,y) = \lvert x\rvert + \lvert y\rvert.$